NimfaMargo/brain_games_hexlet/README.md

 The player need to determine this number.

 6. **isPrime number** `$ brain-prime`
 The point of the game: the user is shown a random number.
-Answer yes,if the number is prime, or no - if odd.
+Answer yes, if the number is prime, or no - if odd.

-## UNINSTALL
+## Uninstall
 ```
 $ npm uninstall -g braingames_margo
 ```